demjhonsilver/dictionary-vue-project/README.md

 ## Description

-This is asimple dictionary web application using Vue 3.
+This is a simple dictionary web application using Vue 3.

 ## Author